defigli/rust-otel-template/README.md

 ## Metrics

-The application exports the following metrics:
+The application exports the following metrics (if you enable metrics instrumentation / feature):

 - `requests_total`: Counter for total requests processed
 - `request_duration_seconds`: Histogram of request processing duration